DEVSENSE/phptools-docs/blog/posts/2026/modern-wordpress-plugin-development-guide.md

 ### WordPress Hook Completion

-> **Note:** Make sure you have at least version `1.68` of the PHP Tools extension to use this feature.
+> **Note:** Make sure you have at least version `1.71` of the PHP Tools extension to take full advantage of advanced hook navigation and reference tracking.

 One of the most powerful features is the **native support for WordPress hooks**.
 When you start typing `add_filter(` or `add_action(`, the IDE provides a list of all available hooks (like `the_content`, `init`, or `wp_head`).
 It even handles dynamic hooks with placeholders, inserting them as editable snippets.

 ![WordPress hook completions](imgs/modern-wordpress-plugin-development-guide/wp_hook_completion.png)

-Even better—when you select a hook, you see a **complete tooltip with documentation**, explaining when the hook is fired and what parameters it passes to your callback.
-No more constant switching to the WordPress Codex!
+When you select a hook, the IDE provides a complete tooltip with documentation, explaining when the hook is fired, what parameters it passes to your callback, and clearly denotes the string value type (e.g., `(WordPress Hook) 'wp_head'`).

+Furthermore, the IDE now supports:

+ - **Navigation:** You can navigate directly to a WordPress hook invocation within the codebase.

+ - **Find All References:** Easily discover every location where a specific hook is used or invoked across your entire project.

+No more constant switching to the WordPress Codex—everything you need to understand and trace your hooks is available right in your editor.

 ![WordPress hook tooltip](imgs/modern-wordpress-plugin-development-guide/wp_hook_tooltip.png)